sib-swiss/termal/doc/manual.md

 #  Interaction

 Termal is entirely keyboard-driven.
-All commands are issued by typing a single character (usually a letter).
+Commands consist of one or two characters, optionally preceded by a numeric argument or followed by a string argument (see below).

 ##  Prefix arguments